-I have read the contents of the online Handbook carefully and completely I acknowledge that I understand the policies set forth with nin the Handbook I agree to support and abide by these policies and the Stu dent Honor Code I understand that my electronic signature requested durin packet or Re-Enrollment packet will serve as my agreemen obligations and policies set forth in this Handbook. nt that I am bound by the financial I understand that the Administration of RCBA reserves the deletions, or alterations deemed necessary to this Handbothe reserves the right to interpret, execute, and expand all handbook. ook without prior notification, and Signature: Date: Printed Name
+have read the contents of the online Handbook carefully and completely acknowledge that I understand the policies set forth within the Handbook agree to support and abide by these policies and the Student Honor Code understand that my electronic signature requested during either my online Enrollment acket or Re-Enrollment packet will serve as my agreement that I am bound by the inancial obligations and policies set forth in this Handbook. understand that the Administration of RCBA reserves the right to make any additions, leletions, or alterations deemed necessary to this Handbook without prior notification, and he reserves the right to interpret, execute, and expand all school policies as set forth in this landbook. ignature: Date: rinted Name:

-Changes in this edit:
+Policy changes in this edit: